InfiniTimeOrg/InfiniTime/docs/build-flash-and-debug/index.md

 The .VS Code folder contains configuration files for developing InfiniTime with VS Code.
 Effort was made to have these rely on Environment variables instead of hardcoded paths.

+At the moment building using VSCode on Windows is not supported.
+Use the [devcontainer](#vs-codedocker-devcontainer)
 #### Environment Setup

 To support as many setups as possible the VS Code configuration files expect there to be certain environment variables to be set.